okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

 ## 10 - Tool Query: Query a tool for information
-This command is for sending a query to the tool.
-The master firmware will then pass the query along to the appropriate tool, as well as passing the response back as well.
-This allows the tool specific commands to be developed independently between.
+This command is for sending a query command to the tool.
+The host firmware will then pass the query along to the appropriate tool, wait for a response from the tool, and pass the response back to the host.
+TODO: Does the master handle retries?

 Payload